2003 NBA Finals

-The 2003 NBA Finals was the championship round of the National Basketball Association (NBA)'s 2002–03 season, and the culmination of the season's playoffs.
+The 2003 NBA Finals was the championship series of the National Basketball Association's (NBA) 2002–03 season, and the culmination of the season's playoffs.
 The Western Conference champion San Antonio Spurs played the Eastern Conference champion New Jersey Nets for the title, with the Spurs holding home court advantage.
 The series was played under a best-of-seven format.
 The Spurs defeated the Nets to win the series 4–2 for their second championship.
-Spurs' forward Tim Duncan was named the Most Valuable Player of the championship series.
-The series was broadcast on U.S. television on ABC, with Brad Nessler, Bill Walton, and Tom Tolbert announcing.
+Spurs forward Tim Duncan was named the Most Valuable Player of the championship series.
+The series was broadcast on U.S. television on ABC, with Brad Nessler, Bill Walton and Tom Tolbert announcing.

 The 2003 Finals documentary was narrated by Rodd Houston, who later narrated three other NBA Finals series.

 Background

-The 2002–03 season had already started as a memorable one for the San Antonio Spurs, as it was the team's first season in their new arena, the SBC Center.
+The 2002–03 season had already started as a memorable one for the San Antonio Spurs, as it was the team's first season in their new arena, the SBC Center (now the Frost Bank Center).
 However, as this season was one of beginnings, it was also one of endings.
 During the season, Spurs star David Robinson announced that it was his last season.
 The NBA Finals also marked the end of Steve Kerr's career as well—he was on the Spurs, having already won three titles with the Chicago Bulls.

 Over the last few seasons, injuries had slowed down Robinson's productivity to the point where he missed 18 games in his final season while averaging only 8.5 points per game.
-Nevertheless, Robinson retired holding Spurs' franchise records in points, rebounds, steals and blocks.
+Nevertheless, Robinson retired holding Spurs franchise records in points, rebounds, steals and blocks.
 The Spurs had a very successful season, finishing 60–22, tying for the best record in the NBA that year.

 The playoffs started off shaky for the Spurs as they lost game 1 of the first-round series against the Phoenix Suns in overtime.
-However, the Spurs bounced back to take the series in 6 games.
+However, the Spurs bounced back to take the series in six games.
 The second round put the Spurs face-to-face with the three-time defending champion Los Angeles Lakers.
-After splitting the first four games, the Spurs eked out a win in game 5, benefitting from a rare last-second in-and-out miss from the Lakers' clutch-shooter Robert Horry (who helped the Spurs win a title two years later).
+After splitting the first four games, the Spurs eked out a win in game 5, benefitting from a rare, last-second in-and-out miss from the Lakers' clutch-shooter Robert Horry (who helped the Spurs win a title two years later).
 The Spurs eventually disposed of the Lakers in game 6, ending the Lakers' championship run.
-In the Conference Finals, the Spurs faced their in-state nemesis, the Dallas Mavericks.
+In the conference finals, the Spurs faced their in-state nemesis, the Dallas Mavericks.
 The Spurs started off slow again, losing game 1 by three points, but took control of the series from there, taking the next three straight.
-After losing game 5 at home 103–91, the Spurs came from 15 points down in the fourth quarter in game 6, as Steve Kerr buried four 3-pointers in a row to take the series in six games with a 90–78 win in Dallas, advancing to their second NBA Finals in franchise history.
+After losing game 5 at home 103–91, the Spurs came from 15 points down in the fourth quarter in game 6, as Steve Kerr buried four three-pointers in a row to take the series in six games with a 90–78 win in Dallas, advancing to their second NBA Finals in franchise history.